linceBLA/linceBLA/README.md

 ## Objective

 As a Ethical Hacker, I specialize in identifying system vulnerabilities, adapting methodologies to client systems and adhering to OWASP standards.
 With extensive Project Management experience, I excel in problem-solving, planning, and organizing, while effectively managing teams, clients, subcontractors, and project deadlines and budgets.
-I am now eager to start a new position as penteration tester.
+I am now eager to start a new position as pentester.

 ## Tools